IEOR/blockchain/index.md

 ## Credits for website template

-Thanks to the Berkeley Blockchain team in the UC Berkeley CS dept who created the foundation for this awesome Github Pages website.
-Here is a link to their [Github org](https://github.com/berkeley-blockchain)
+Thanks to the Berkeley Blockchain team in the UC Berkeley CS dept who created this website template.
+Here is their [Github org](https://github.com/berkeley-blockchain)